J-Douglas/J-Douglas/README.md

 I'm **Jack Douglas**, and I am a student at the University of Waterloo studying software engineering.

-I'm currently looking for internship opportunities from January 2021 - April 2021.
-Please feel free to reach out to me.

 ## Work Experience and Interests

-I am currently working at Geminare as a machine learning software developer.
-I previously worked as a software developer in the Focused Ultrasound Lab at Sunnybrook Hospital.
+I am an incoming software engineering intern at Blackberry.
+I previously worked at Geminare as a machine learning software developer and as a software developer in the Focused Ultrasound Lab at Sunnybrook Hospital.

 Some areas of software engineering that interest me include: